califrench/WPMVC/README.md

 # WPMVC
-An MVC structure for advance relational data architecture
+An MVC structure for advanced relational data architecture